sergio11/defiplex_blockchain/README.md

 <img width="auto" src="./doc/diagram.svg" />

-### Governance Mechanism for Loan Approval
+### Governance Mechanism for Loan Approval 📜🗳️
 The DeFiPlex governance system plays a crucial role in loan approval processes.
 Here are its key components:

-- **Proposal Creation**: Users can create loan proposals detailing loan conditions, terms, and collateral requirements.
+* **Proposal Creation: 📝** Users can create loan proposals detailing loan conditions, terms, and collateral requirements.

-- **Voting**: Token holders participate in governance by voting on submitted loan proposals.
+* **Voting: 🗳️** Token holders participate in governance by voting on submitted loan proposals.
 Each token represents one vote, encouraging active participation and stakeholder engagement.

-- **Threshold Requirements**: Loan proposals must meet a minimum threshold of votes during a specified voting period to be approved.
+* **Threshold Requirements: 📊** Loan proposals must meet a minimum threshold of votes during a specified voting period to be approved.
 This ensures robust community backing and consensus before final approval.

-- **Execution**: Once a loan proposal meets the voting requirements, it is automatically executed via smart contracts.
+* **Execution: 🚀** Once a loan proposal meets the voting requirements, it is automatically executed via smart contracts.
 This includes disbursing loan funds and implementing agreed-upon terms.
+*
 ### Security Considerations

 - 🔍 **Auditing**: All smart contracts undergo rigorous audits conducted by reputable security firms to ensure robustness and protection against vulnerabilities.